finn-no/apps-handbook/FIRST_DAYS.md

 - For filing expenses you need to use Agresso (https://agresso.schibsted.no/agrprod/) with your FINN email
 - Almost every Wednesday at 14:30 there is Academy (i.e tech talk) in the cantina of the 4th floor with refreshments.
 You can see the schedule [here](https://confluence.schibsted.io/display/FC/FINN+Academy).

+## FINN Technology onboarding guide
+There is an onboarding guide for all of FINN technology, not just app developers.
+[Check it out](https://github.schibsted.io/finn/onboarding)!

 # Your first days here
 Here's a rough plan of what you'll be doing, we hope you like what we have prepared for you.